-This Korean Silken Tofu recipe is incredibly simple to prepare and calls for a handful of basic ingredients to make the most flavorful soft tofu in just 5 minutes.
-Seasoned with a savory sauce with delicious aromatics, this silken tofu makes for the perfect appetizer or side dish for any occasion.
+This Korean Silken Tofu is incredibly simple to prepare and calls for a handful of basic ingredients to make the most flavorful soft tofu in just 5 minutes.
+Seasoned with a savory sauce with crisp aromatics, this silken tofu makes for the perfect appetizer or side dish for any occasion.

 What is Korean Silken Tofu?

-Tofu is a popular ingredient in Korean cuisine and used in many different dishes including Dubu Jorim (Korean Braised Tofu), Soondubu Jjigae (Korean Soft Tofu Stew), and Doenjang Jjigae (Korean Soybean Paste Stew) that I’ve previously shared on my blog.
+Tofu is a popular ingredient in Korean cuisine and is used in many different dishes including Dubu Jorim (Korean Braised Tofu), Soondubu Jjigae (Korean Soft Tofu Stew), and Doenjang Jjigae (Korean Soybean Paste Stew) that I’ve previously shared on my blog.

 This Korean silken tofu is one of my favorite banchan (Korean side dishes) to prepare, as its ease of preparation and alluring taste make it to be the perfect choice for any time of the day, especially on days that I’m feeling a bit lazy to cook up a whole entire dish to add to my dinner table.